thiennp/frontend-mastery-hub/levels/176/README.md

-# Level 176: Event-Driven Architecture
+# Level 176: Event Architecture

 ## Overview
-This level focuses on event-driven architecture and provides comprehensive learning materials, examples, and projects.
+This level focuses on event architecture and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of event-driven architecture
+- Understand the core concepts of event architecture
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns